rohithbaggu56-dot/Elastic-SIEM-Lab-Azure-Cloud-Deployment/README.md

 This project simulates a real SOC environment using Elastic SIEM deployed on Microsoft Azure.

-A publicly exposed Windows VM attracted **live SSH brute-force and password spraying attacks from the internet**.
+A publicly exposed Windows VM attracted live SSH brute-force and password spraying attacks from the internet.
 These attacks were collected, detected, and investigated using Elastic SIEM and threat intelligence platforms.

 This is not simulated traffic – all activity observed is from real-world attackers.